BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson08.md

 </li>
 </ul>
 It’s very important to note the difference between a simple code change and a consensus change.
 Any change affecting the consensus rules on the network will require either a soft fork or a hard fork.

+{% include callouts/note.html
-<div class="tealCallout">In this context “fork” has a different meaning from software fork or a fork in a repo.
-Here we mean a chain split or a network partition that can result in separate networks.</div>
+	bodyText="In this context “fork” has a different meaning from software fork or a fork in a repo.
+Here we mean a chain split or a network partition that can result in separate networks."
-&nbsp;
+%}

 <h3>HARD FORKS VS. SOFT FORKS</h3>

 <hr />